canaxess/ACME-fashion-house/1-build-structure-of-page/README.md

 # Building The Structure of the Page

+Every webpage needs to have an underlying structure of accessibility even before the content (what people interact with) can be made accessible.
+Think of the underlying structure of each page as the accessible skeleton which provides support for other UI components and content to benefit from.

+## Activity

 Each activity is organised in separate folders with the start and finished code showing how it is achieved, the start code is what you will alter.

-## Activity

 Don’t worry if you get stuck, re-watch the relevant lecture and try again.
 If you need a nudge, checkout the completed example for each lecture and compare against your own code.